 2.)
 Aqua-X 11 Clear, Penetrating Concrete Sealer

 Aqua-X has an amazing product that is recommended and used by experts to seal and protect your concrete from the elements so that it will last longer.
-This fast drying application gives you top-notch protection for up to five years, all at an affordable price.
+This fast-drying application gives you top-notch protection for up to five years, all at an affordable price.
 By applying a single coat you can easily protect your concrete from mold, mildew, salt, and damage from freezing and thawing.
-This product is ideal for garage floors, driveways and patios, as well as basement and concrete retaining walls.
+This product is ideal for garage floors, driveways, and patios, as well as basement and concrete retaining walls.

 3.)
 Bluestar Flexible Concrete Hairline Crack Filler

 If you have a hairline crack or fracture in your concrete, this is a simple and quick fixer for it.
-With a simple squeeze on application, you can make necessary repairs in a matter of minutes.
+With a simple squeeze-on application, you can make necessary repairs in a matter of minutes.
 It works well in either hot or cold weather and comes in two colors to suit your needs.

 4.)
 DAP 37584 Liquid Cement Crack Filler

-DAP’s crack filler is a great and fast drying product intended to repair hairline cracks.
+DAP’s crack filler is a great and fast-drying product intended to repair hairline cracks.
 It is easily applied by squeezing it into the problem areas and dries very quickly in a shade of grey that blends into most concrete colors.

 5.)
 Red Devil 0646 Masonry and Concrete Acrylic Sealant

 This is a great sealant that is not limited to usage on concrete.
-You can use this product on surfaces and material such as stucco, mortar, stone, wood, and even aluminum.
-This product is great for filling in cracks in sidewalks and making repairs in walls and patio surfaces.
+You can use this product on surfaces and materials such as stucco, mortar, stone, wood, and even aluminum.
+This product is great for filling in cracks in sidewalks and making repairs to walls and patio surfaces.
 It also dries pretty quickly and in a grey hue.
 You can even paint over it if necessary.